 'Reference sites' are sites considered to be minimally affected by most human activity and are used to construct a predictive model.
 'Test sites' refer to the sites being tested by the model for biological impairment.
 The test sites may be sites with known or suspected impacts, sites selected for a regional assessment or reference sites revisited and sampled for periodic testing of a model.
 It is important that all stream and river types, which may be encountered at test sites, have been sampled at sites considered to be equivalent to reference condition.
 This ensures test sites will be compared against reference conditions that the test sites could be expected to have in the absence of impact.
 Creating a predictive model involves the selection of a large number of reference sites considered to be minimally impaired (Davies 1994).
-The macroinvertebrates are sampled and a wide range of environmental characteristics are measured at each site.
+The macroinvertebrates are sampled, and a wide range of environmental characteristics are measured at each site.

 Davies (1994) lists the standard set of habitat variables that should be measured at each site.
-The standard set of habitat variables should now be incorporated into each of the State/Territory AUSRIVAS sampling protocol manuals.
+The standard set of habitat variables should now be incorporated into each of the State/Territory AUSRIVAS sampling manuals.
 To build a predictive model all the variables identified as the potential predictor variables (i.e. those least influenced by human activities) MUST be collected at ALL sites because the multivariate analysis used in the AUSRIVAS models will not allow missing data.
 If a habitat variable is missed at a site, either that variable must be deleted from the entire data set or that site must be excluded from the analysis.
 Alternatively, extrapolations using data from similar sites, means from previous years or a return to the site may be used to fill in the missing data.
 Missing data are an expensive and wasteful problem easily avoided by taking extra care when sampling.
 It is important that once sampling and sub-sampling techniques are adopted that they are used consistently.
 Changing sampling and/or sub-sampling techniques between sampling occasions may result in data unsuitable for comparison with previously collected reference data.
 Model predictions are only valid for samples collected in the same way as those used to build the model.

 The collected invertebrates are identified to family level with the exception of Oligochaeta (Class), Acarina (Order), Collembola (Order), Turbellaria (Order), and Chironomidae (Sub-family).
 Invertebrate identifications may be taken past family level if desired but at present the AUSRIVAS models only use family level data.
 A coding system, which incorporates all levels of taxonomic identification, is used for the invertebrates and must be used to allow the models to sort and match data in the various data sets.
-The complete list of invertebrate codes is available from the Victorian Environment Protection Authority (EPA) and an abbreviated list of taxa codes is also available at http://ausrivas.canberra.edu.au/Bioassessment/Macroinvertebrates/ on the AUSRIVAS Website (select 'Taxonomy' from the left-hand menu).
-The predictive models on the AUSRIVAS Website only use presence/absence data for predictions, thus, abundance data will be converted to presence/absence data by AUSRIVAS when used in any calculations.
+Family level taxonomic codes for macroinvertebrate taxa are available from the AUSRIVAS website: https://ausrivas.ewater.org.au/index.php/taxonomy, listed in alphabetical order by both codes and family name.
+The predictive models used for AUSRIVAS only use presence/absence data for predictions, thus, abundance data will be converted to presence/absence data by AUSRIVAS when used in any calculations.